lsgs/redcap-tableau-wdc/README.md

 a link to the Instructions page to be shown within the project page menu.

-*The connector may be utilised by project API users irrespective of whether the module is explicitly enabled for that project.*
+*The connector may be utilised by project API users irrespective of whether the module is explicitly enabled for that project.* All that enabling the module in a project does is add a link to the instructions page in the project page menu.

 ********************************************************************************
 ## Instructions

-1. Enabling the module in your instance of REDCap.
+1. Enable the module in your instance of REDCap (and optionally in projects).
 2. Follow the Control Center (or project page) link to the Instructions page.
-3. Find and copy the URL displayed on the Instructions page.
+3. Copy the URL displayed prominently on the Instructions page.
-4. In Tableau, search for \"Web Data Connector\" under Connect -> To a Server -> More
+4. In Tableau, go to Connect -> To a Server -> More and find
+   \"Web Data Connector\"
 5. Paste the URL as the \"web data connector URL\".
 6. Enter your project API token into the text box.
 7. Click Submit

-The connector will be created and enable your project data to be downloaded into Tableau.
+The connector will be created and your project data will be downloaded into Tableau.

 ********************************************************************************
 ## TODO